Chlorocebus

 Chlorocebus is a genus of medium-sized primates from the family of Old World monkeys.
-Six species are currently recognized, although some people classify them all as a single species with numerous subspecies.
-Either way, they make up the entirety of the genus Chlorocebus.
+Seven species are currently recognized.
+They make up the entirety of the genus Chlorocebus.

 Confusingly, the terms "vervet monkey" and "green monkey" are sometimes used to refer to the whole genus Chlorocebus, though they also refer more precisely to species Chlorocebus pygerythrus and Chlorocebus sabaeus, respectively, neither of which is the type species for Chlorocebus.
 This article uses the term Chlorocebus consistently for the genus and the common names only for the species.

 The native range of these monkeys is sub-Saharan Africa from Senegal and Ethiopia south to South Africa.
 However, in previous centuries, a number of them were taken as pets by early Caribbean settlers and slave traders, and were transported across the Atlantic Ocean to the Caribbean islands.
 The monkeys subsequently escaped or were released and became naturalized.
 Today, they are found on the West Indian islands of Barbados, Saint Kitts, Nevis, Anguilla, and Saint Martin.
 A colony also exists in Broward County, Florida.

 Taxonomy

-The classification of the Chlorocebus monkeys is undergoing change.
 They were previously lumped together with the medium-sized arboreal African monkeys of the guenon genus, Cercopithecus, where they were classified as a single species, Cercopithecus aethiops.
 More species and subspecies are expected to be identified as scientists study this genus further.

 The most basal member of the genus is thought to be the dryas monkey (C. dryas), which was previously classified in Cercopithecus and may potentially warrant its own genus.